nolanmcomputer/udp-file-transfer-cpp/README.md

 - the sender is using the correct IP address
 - the sender is using port `8081` unless receiver code is changed
 - firewall rules are not blocking UDP traffic
-- both programs are using compatible IP versions

 ## Exit behavior